No Deposit Construction Loan

-No deposit land loans are available on the condition that you are building on the vacant land within one or two years.
+No deposit land loans are available on the condition that you’re building on the vacant land within one or two years.
 In some cases, we can negotiate with the lender to waive the requirement to build.

 Are no deposit loans available for renovations?

 Yes, you can borrow 100% of the cost of the renovation or addition to an existing house.
 The amount you can borrow will depend on when you’re renovating:

 Can I build houses or townhouses with no deposit?

 Small developments of up to two dwellings, a duplex or two townhouses with a 100% loan is possible, however you have to be in a strong financial position to qualify for the loan.
-In some cases it is possible to build up to three houses or townhouses with a no deposit investment loan.
+In some cases, it’s possible to build up to three houses or townhouses with a no deposit investment loan.

 Can I borrow to pay for landscaping or other work?